slamora/brackets-wiki/Troubleshooting.md

 On Windows, you may run into issues starting Live Preview if you installed Chrome after installing Brackets.
 In that case, re-installing Brackets should fix the problem.

+## Brackets is Running Slow
+This section discusses some of the features that can affect performance and possible solutions.

+### Highlight Active Line
+This feature can negatively impact scrolling performance, so try turning it off with: View > Highlight Active Line

+### Extensions
+Most Brackets extensions are quite performant, but there are a few that can slow down Brackets.
+[Disable all extensions](https://github.com/adobe/brackets/wiki/Troubleshooting#disable-all-extensions) to help isolate the problem.
+Extensions that are know to be slow include:
+* Show Whitespace

+### File Searching
+Using "Find in Files" and "JS Code Hinting" can be slow because of the number of files that are searched.
+You can try installing the [experimental Exclude Folders extension](https://github.com/gruehle/exclude-folders) to limit the number of folders that are searched.

+### JavaScript Code Hinting
+Collecting the information required to build the JS code hint lists can slow down Brackets.
+Start by reading the [Configuration section of the JavaScript Code Hints guide](https://github.com/adobe/brackets/wiki/JavaScript-Code-Hints#configuration).

+You can disable the hints by moving the JavaScriptCodeHints folder out of www/extensions/default (installed version) or src/extensions/default (cloned version) folder and into the extensions/disabled folder, and restarting Brackets.

 ## Brackets Is Acting Weird